 This article is a tribute to those games that were the final lonely patron of a once festive tavern on a Saturday night.
 While another three-way console war is reaching the height of its fury, let's reflect on the final days of systems past.
 Maybe we can even learn how these now hot consoles may spend their inevitable last days.

 Notes: This article only looks at official licensed games.
 For the pre-NES systems (before strict enforcement of third-party licensing) I'm going with the last release by a major publisher.
 As much as I admire homebrew and independent projects, they won't be considered.
 Only games released in the United States are listed as well.
 Systems had different life spans in different countries so I had to settle on one.
 Also I'm wholly unqualified to speak to a system's impact in a non-US market.
 Basically if you couldn't walk into a game store in the US and buy a copy, it's not on the list.
-This also leaves out the Telegames, Songbird Productions, and Super Fighter Team games.
+This also leaves out the Telegames, Songbird Productions, Limited Run Games, and Super Fighter Team games.
 These publishers released many titles after a system's demise and that were only available via mail or online orders.
-I'm sure some readers won't be satisfied but I had to apply some standard.
+I'm sure some readers won't be satisfied but I had to apply a standard.
 Where there are significant releases after a system's life I'll note it.
 For later systems the definition of "store" may include official online distribution channels like the PlayStation Network.
 Where that applies I'll try to note both the last physical and downloadable releases.
 There are obviously some systems missing from this list.
 See the Missing Systems section for a more detailed explanation on which systems and why.

 Fairchild Channel F - Alien Invasion (1979)